 UHRS is not available for all Clickworkers.
 Assessments “UHRS I” and “UHRS II” will appear in the assessments section if it is available in your country, and, or, for your language skills.
 You must successfully pass both assessments to qualify.
 In addition, during “UHRS II” you must create an account on live.com.
 Detailed instructions about the data needed are available in the work instructions of the assessment.

-Why do I have to use Internet Explorer to process UHRS jobs?
+Why do I have to use Internet Explorer on UHRS?

-Because the UHRS platform is optimized for Internet Explorer only.
+We recommend it on UHRS because the platform is optimized for Internet Explorer.
 Theoretically you can use a different browser, but they do not provide a full function guarantee.
-However, on the clickworker.com platform you are not restricted to a specific browser.

 I cannot verify my LiveID.

 That is usually because you are retrieving your emails via Outlook or Hotmail.
 Both systems use the live.com system, which can lead to an account conflict if you try to verify another live.com account from these programs.
 Please copy the verification link into the clipboard and log yourself out of your Hotmail account or close your Outlook.
 Now open your browser and insert the previously copied link into the address line and confirm with Enter.
 The verification ought to work now.

 Log into your clickworker account.
 Then search for “UHRS” on the clickworker Workplace.
 This task includes the link to UHRS.
 You will have to grant us the right to track your location during login. (also see “Can I work on UHRS while being abroad?).